Historical buildings and structures of Yarmouth, Maine: Hillside Street

 Formerly known as Brimstone Hill or Byram's Hill, the Baptist Meeting House stands at the crest of Hillside Street.
 One of the longest minor roads in Yarmouth, at 1.5 mi, it connects West Main Street to Greely Road in Cumberland.

 48 Hillside was built in 1858, according to one source, while another places it closer to the turn of the century.

+Number 58, built around 1849, was the home of Patrick Haney.

 Mill Street

-Not to be confused with an early name for East Elm Street, today's incarnation used to be the main access road to the mill at the Third Falls.
+Not to be confused with an early name for East Elm Street, today's incarnation used to be the main access road to the Forest Paper Company at the Third Falls.

 Henry Caswell, a blacksmith, lived at the brick number 31 Mill Street, across the St. Lawrence and Atlantic Railroad (then the Grand Trunk Railway).
 His business was directly across the street on what is now greenspace.
 The house was later owned by the Forest Paper Company for fifty years.

 South Street

 South Street is off the southern side of Main Street and connects to West Elm Street, either directly or via Cumberland Street.
 It was designed in 1848 as part of the town's first modern housing development.
-Farm land was given over to house lots and sold to merchants and sea captains, including Perez Nathaniel Blanchard and Ansel Loring.
+Farmland was given over to house lots and sold to merchants and sea captains, including Perez Nathaniel Blanchard and Ansel Loring.

 1 South Street, the former home of Dr. Nat Barker, was built in 1840.
 He lived there with his wife, Catherine, in the 1930s and 1940s.

 10 South Street was formerly Alec Mansfield's garage.

 Dr. Lewis Whitney built the Greek Revival number 25 in 1849.
 It was purchased the following year by sea captain Joseph Russell Curtis (1810–1873), in whose family it remained until 1983.

 Numbers 33 and 37 were originally built jointly; the lot was split in 1858.
 George W. Springer lived at number 33 after this split.

 Ship captain Perez Nathaniel Blanchard lived at number 49.

 Frederic Gore (1860–1930), the manager of Forest Paper Company, lived at number 62, at the corner of South and Cumberland Streets, with his wife, Angie.

 George Coombs, a partner in Coombs Brothers Confectionary Company, lived next door at number 74.
 In 1909, his brother, Bert, established a Ford dealership on South Street.

 West Elm Street

-West Elm Street was an early route into Portland, prior to the Presumpscot River being bridged at Martin's Point in Falmouth Foreside, hence one of its former names was "Portland road".
+West Elm Street was an early route into Portland, prior to the 1828 construction of Martin's Point Bridge across the Presumpscot River in Falmouth Foreside, hence one of its former names was "Portland road".
 It was also known as Chapel Street for a period.

 Mayberry Lane

-Mayberry Lane is off the northern section of Portland Street, most visible if coming from the village because it runs at an angle from where the Lindquist Funeral Home stands.
+Mayberry Lane braches off from the northern section of Portland Street, most visible if coming from the village because it runs at an angle from where the Lindquist Funeral Home stands.

 Number 9 dates from around 1837.